 Does making art help someone cope with depression or other types of mental illness?

 As a person who deals with depression fairly regularly, I absolutely believe that art is valuable in dealing with mental illness.
+Of course, not everyone can depend on art and that’s why online therapy sessions like those provided by Citron Hennessey make it easy.
 The biggest block, though, is our own inner critic, which tends to be cranked up high when we’re depressed.
-Drawing is a good outlet for me when I am depressed because drawing is a medium I don’t take very seriously, which means I have nothing riding on the outcome.
-My main creative outlet is classical music, specifically the most punishing of the string instruments, the double bass.
+Drawing is a good outlet for me when I am depressed because drawing is a medium, I don’t take it very seriously, which means I have nothing riding on the outcome.
+However, people with eating disorders might definitely want to take up the Eating Disorder Treatment.
+You don’t play around with your health.
+If left unattended, in the long run, it might awake other health-related problems.
+And, I am not sure if art can compensate for such problems.
+Similarly, some people might find some comfort in smoking cannabis, which is known to reduce the effect of depression in the mind.
+Like you’d find the art in mine, if you were to enter this person’s house, you might find yourself looking at an array of color-changing pipes and other similar cannabis products that can be purchased on online stores like fat buddha glass or similar ones.
+For me, if not art, my main creative outlet is classical music, specifically the most punishing of the string instruments, the double bass.
 Classical is a great outlet for me because it serves all my moods so well.
 When I am depressed in the register of hopelessness, I can practice something annoying and repetitive and obsessively technical, safe in the knowledge that I am building muscle memory even though I feel like shit.
 When depression hits in the key of sadness or tragedy, I can bend towards the lugubrious.

 Depression and mental illness impact our social presence, so art helps with mental illness in another way.
 The environment of an art group or creative activity promotes the most freedom and acceptance of difference manageable, which is excellent for people dealing with mental health symptoms.
-Art activities can serve as a great re-introduction to human interaction, and can bring out the best in us.
+Such precautionary measures should be taken to prevent the condition from escalating into high functioning depression, which can have serious consequences.
+This type of depression may be difficult to recognize in oneself, but even more difficult in others.
+So, it might be a good idea to engage in activities such as art that can offer a great introduction to human interaction and can bring out the best in us.
 And if you don’t want to talk, you don’t have to.

 Why does no one want to admit they have a mental illness?